 The sequential tests were done using the tools and configuration as procedures as above.
 In this case the maximum amount of throughput achievable against a single volume is ~3.4GiBps for both 100% reads and mixed 50% read/write workloads.

-Testing reveals that the Cloud Volumes Service performs at minimal latency on GCP.
+Testing reveals that the Cloud Volumes Service performs at minimal latency on GC.
 Running in the us-central1 region, NFSv3 workloads drove ~168,000 IOPS before reaching the 2ms latency mark.

 Read this blog for more information on how enterprise applications perform with Cloud Volumes Service for Google Cloud Platform.

-The table on the right pulls results generated during the testing for NFSv3 workload on Cloud Volumes Service for GCP and information on Cloud Filestore listed by Google Cloud.
-Cloud Filestore enables customers to run smaller workloads they never thought possible in the cloud at
+The table on the right pulls results generated during the testing for NFSv3 workload on Cloud Volumes Service for GC and information on Cloud Filestore listed by Google Cloud.
+Cloud Filestore enables customers to run smaller workloads they never thought possible in the cloud at a very low latency.
+Now, with the close partnership of NetApp and Google Cloud customers can also run their extremely demanding workloads at a low latency with Cloud Volumes Service for Google Cloud Platform!